 When you want the best TV picture for gaming, there is no doubt in our opinion, the choice should be Sony LED-type TVs.
 Sony LED TVs offer the optimal viewing angle & brightness with ultra-fast response times, variable refresh rate (VRR), and immersive sound capabilities that give gamers the competitive edge.
 Learn how to find the best Sony...

-If the idea of tuning out the world and getting lost in your favorite music sounds appealing, you’ve probably considered noise-canceling headphones.
+If the idea of tuning out the world and getting lost in your favorite music sounds appealing, you’ve probably considered noise-cancelling headphones.

-Let's take a closer look at active and passive noise-canceling headphones.
-We'll also dive into the benefits of these headphones and consider some of the best noise-canceling models available today.
+Let's take a closer look at active and passive noise-cancelling headphones.
+We'll also dive into the benefits of these headphones and consider some of the best noise-cancelling models available today.

-Active noise-canceling refers to special circuitry inside headphones that "tricks" your ears into thinking there isn't any sound around you:
+Active noise-cancelling refers to special circuitry inside headphones that "tricks" your ears into thinking there isn't any sound around you:

 - Tiny microphones embedded within the headphones “listen” to ambient sounds in the outside world.